withastro/docs/src/pages/en/guides/cms/storyblok.md

 #### Static site generation

-If you are using Astro's default static site generation, you will use the [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths` function to generate your project pages .
+If you are using Astro's default static site generation, you will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths` function to generate your project pages.

 Create a new file in the `src/pages` directory called `[...slug].astro` and add the following code: